-We take pride in our culture of diversity, equity & inclusion reflected in the wide range of backgrounds, races, nationalities, personalities, ideas, and talents that make up our organization.
-We continue to build on our long commitment of equal employment opportunity and anti-discrimination by consciously and proactively promoting inclusion and equity of people with unique cultural and ethnic heritage, color and backgrounds, gender identification and sexual orientation, and other traits.
+We take pride in our diverse culture reflected in the wide range of backgrounds, races, nationalities, personalities, ideas, and talents that make up our organization.
+We continue to build on our long commitment of equal employment opportunity and antidiscrimination by supporting inclusion of people with unique cultural and ethnic heritage, color and backgrounds, gender identification and sexual orientation, and other traits.
 We endeavor to facilitate the acquisition of diverse attitudes, skills and talents particularly for future leadership roles through hiring, workplace practices and employee development.
 We strive to create and sustain an environment where all employees are heard and inspired to achieve their full potential.
 We continually review our Company employee demographics to help us adhere to these principles.